-The other City of Austin courses with driving ranges are Morris Williams (irons only), Lions Golf Course (irons-only, mats-only) and the muni/semi-private hybrid, Grey Rock Golf Club, located southwest of town.
+The other City of Austin courses with driving ranges are Morris Williams, which thanks to a new net is now allowing woods again, Lions Golf Course (irons-only, mats-only) and the muni/semi-private hybrid, Grey Rock Golf Club, located southwest of town.

 East of Austin, Shadow Glen has a driving range and good short game area.
 Harvey Penick Golf Campus is home to The First Tee and has a driving range and a beginner-friendly nine-hole course as well as three-hole pitch and putt.
 If you buy a bucket of balls here you are allowed to play the pitch and putt.

 South of Austin, Jimmy Clay-Roy Kizer is your best bet by far.
 It's also about ten minutes from the airport if you're looking to get in a few swings on departure or arrival day.
 Onion Creek Country Club has a great facility, but guests can only use it when they secure a public tee time.
 Otherwise, give Plum Creek Golf Club a look in Kyle, which is home to the Texas State University golf team.